[Updated 19/Apr/2026]

-European House #1, a bungalow, may have been built in the early 20th century, as newspapers of the time were celebrating the attractions of Cheung Chau as an economical alternative to The Peak for holiday villas.
+European House #1, a bungalow, was built in the early 20th century, as newspapers of the time were celebrating the attractions of Cheung Chau as an economical alternative to The Peak for holiday villas.
 There was a spate of building from 1908-10.

 His bungalow, "Sunnyside" was available for rental as a vacation house as well as serving as a camp for army personnel.
 In 1939, the Hong Kong Telegraph (19th August) posted a photograph of about 40 men of the Middlesex and the Royal Scots Regiments in residence together there.